illinois-cs419/illinois-cs419.github.io/index.md

 #### Lectures ####

-+ **You can attend live lectures at 9am Central Time on Wednesdays at this [Zoom link](https://illinois.zoom.us/j/93019304365?pwd=elBOT0Nrayt2YW1NVlA4NFB2dVR2Zz09)**.
-We will focus on actively working through problems and doing code walkthroughs.
-These lectures will be recorded and available on the [course schedule](https://illinois-cs418.github.io/schedule).

-+ Additional lectures will be available as asynchronous video links posted on the [course schedule](https://illinois-cs418.github.io/schedule).
++ Lectures will be available as asynchronous video links posted on the [course schedule](https://illinois-cs419.github.io/schedule).

-**You can expect new lectures to be posted by the end of the day on Monday, Wednesday, and Friday.**

-We know attending online synchronous lectures can be difficult, so there is no required attendance.
-If you can attend the Wednesday lecture, please do so.

 #### Reading ####